FireStarW/sweetHud/README.txt

 V1.15 (August 12 2015) -Bigger ubercharge number

-V1.16 (August 28 2015) -Updated for Trade Ups, also adjusted scout milk/cleaver bar in minmode
+V1.16 (August 28 2015) -Updated for Trade Ups, also adjusted scout milk/cleaver bar in minmode B update - updated fully from trade-ups update, will swap things when sinders releases eve hud versions of new elements